wcatron/citekit/jquery-plugin/README.md

         });
     </script>

+## Functions

+**\$.ckLoad**

+Properly assigns IDs to the block quotes, fixes the links, and loads the data inside of a selector.

+**\$.ckDisplayServiceInfo**

+Displays information about the services/sources available for loading.

+**\$.ckLoadBlockquote**

 ### Parameters

 Located in the jquery plugin file the defaults can be changed to use your own cts, classes, and more technical things.

 -   *source* - default source for urns